janetjoywilson/janetjoywilson.github.io/_posts/2020-04-10-wheels-of-empowerment.md

 ## Winsome

 What to do with the other two ‘Susan’ bicycles?
 One was missing a saddle.
-They were smaller in size so definitely good for kids.
+They were smaller in size and would be great for kids.
 Charlie’s FreeWheels program was suspended at this time as we were all physical distancing so I couldn’t ask Thom to drive me and two bicycles anywhere.

 I decided to put them on Facebook Marketplace.
 Immediately I had a response from Winsome.
 He would come and pick them up at my house.
 Perfect!